Mexico: Families of slain police angry, AMLO defends policy

 “The good ones are here,” said the brother of slain officer Marco Antonio González, 20, gesturing at the massive funeral hall.

 “And those responsible for this, they are also here,” he said just as the state’s police chief and his top brass got out of cars.
-The man and other relatives refused to give their names for fear of reprisals.
+The man and other relatives refused to give their names for fear of reprisals in the western state where violence blamed on drug gangs has jumped in recent months.

 More than 30 suspected cartel gunmen waylaid the police officers in the town of El Aguaje on Monday as they were traveling in a convoy to serve a warrant.
-Nine officers were also wounded in the worst attack on Mexican law enforcement in years, in a western state where violence blamed on drug gangs has jumped in recent months.
+Nine officers were also wounded in the worst attack on Mexican law enforcement in years.

-President Andrés Manuel López Obrador called the attack “regrettable” but said he remains committed to his security approach emphasizing underlying social problems, which he often references as “hugs, not bullets,” in the face of national homicide figures that have been setting all-time highs.
+President Andrés Manuel López Obrador called the attack “regrettable” but said he remains committed to his security approach emphasizing tackling underlying social problems, which he often references as “hugs, not bullets,” in the face of national homicide figures that have been setting all-time highs.

 “We are going to continue with our strategy,” López Obrador said Tuesday, adding he is “optimistic” that peace can be achieved in the country.